HGlick has rescued and placed stray cats for over 20 years and has personally fostered more than ten during that time

 Pink eye, or conjunctivitis, is inflammation of the membrane that covers the inner layer of the eye and the inner layer of the eyelid.
 Many forms of pink eye in cats are caused by allergens or irritants, such as dust and dirt.
 It's important to understand different types of pink eye.
 Some can be treated at home, but most cannot.

 Viral Conjunctivitis in Cats

 When a cat suffers from mild conjunctivitis, this membrane looks pink and somewhat swollen.
 There will be clear, watery discharge.
 Sometimes conjunctivitis is a reaction to an irritant, such as wind, cold weather, dust, or allergens.
 This type can also be the first sign of feline viral respiratory disease.

 Mild forms of conjunctivitis can be treated at home.
-The eye should be cleansed with a diluted solution of boric acid for opthalmic use.
+The eye should be cleansed with a diluted solution of boric acid for ophthalmic use.
 This can be purchased at drugstores or pharmacies and used as directed.
 You should see definite improvement within 24 hours.
 If not, have your cat examined by a veterinarian.

 Severe Pink Eye

 Follicular conjunctivitis occurs when the cat's nictitating membrane, or "third eyelid," become inflamed.
 This can happen when simple irritants get under the membrane.
 The eye will produce more tears in order to clear the area.
 Occasionally the inflammation may be due to a foreign object in the eye.
 For this reason, it is important to have a vet look at the eye to determine whether the eye will be able to clear the irritant out itself or not.

 Complex eye infections like these can be hard to treat.
 In these cases, the tear ducts themselves may become infected.
 Bring your cat in for an exam, if you are concerned that the infection is more complex.

 Is it Safe to Use Humans Eye Drops on a Cat?